Harryyadav/slate/source/includes/tasks.md

 }
 ```

-You can filter the tasks returned by the task list endpoint by their relevance
-and whether or not they have been accepted into a project by a project lead.
+Tasks can be filtered by their relevance and whether or not they have been
-If no filters are passed, we default to returning accepted tasks to match with
+accepted into a project by a project lead.
+If no filters are passed, we default
-the list shown in the web application.
+ to returning accepted tasks to match with the list shown in the web application.

 Parameter | Expected values   | Description
 ----------|-------------------|--------------|